XiangruL/Operating-Systems/README.md

 - Read os161 syscall's man page
 - Read `menu.c` & `runprogram.c`: get to know how kernel load and run a user-level program
-- Read `trap.c` & `syscall.c`: understand workflow from user program calling a function to kernel choosing corresponding syscall (Now you should know how to let user be able to call a syscall if you've already implemented it)
+- Read `trap.c` & `syscall.c`: understand workflow from user program calling a function to kernel choosing corresponding syscall (Now you should be bale to write syscall logic code and make user be able to call a syscall)
 - Design file table and process table structure as best as you can, even it's not so hard to change or add/remove attributes later
-- Figure out where to init your file table and process table, and whether your file table and process table need synchronization primitives (need `fileTable_init` to init console)
+- Figure out where to init your file table and process table, and whether your file table and process table need synchronization primitives
-- Think out what methods your syscalls rely on (most of them were implemented and offerd to you,  `proc.h, current.h, vfs.h, vnode.h, uio.h, copyinout.h, types.h, limits.h, stat.h, seek.h, errno.h, fcntl.h and etc` for file syscalls, and all those mentioned before plus `trapframe.h, addrspace.h, vm.h and etc` for proc syscalls.
+- Consider what methods your syscalls will rely on (most of them were implemented and offerd to you,  `proc.h, current.h, vfs.h, vnode.h, uio.h, copyinout.h, types.h, limits.h, stat.h, seek.h, errno.h, fcntl.h and etc` for file syscalls, and all those mentioned above plus `trapframe.h, addrspace.h, vm.h and etc` for proc syscalls)
 - Read os161 syscall's man page again, now you should know clearly what you should write
 - Tips: mark everything you're not sure in this stage, it will save you lots of time when you debug ASST 3